alphadl/biLSTM-Marking-System/README.md

-this project is used to calculate the similarity between two strings , especially student's answer and teacher's answer in the examination.
+this project is used to calculate the similarity between two strings , especially student's answer and teacher's standard answer in the examination.

-through this project, we can get the similarity and a final score.
+By using this project, we can get the similarity and a final score.